nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

 Instantiating classes without the `new` qualifier exported by the `node:zlib` module is deprecated.
-It is recommended to use the new qualifier instead.
-This applies to all Zlib classes such as `Deflate`, `DeflateRaw`, `Gunzip`, `Inflate`, `InflateRaw`, `Unzip`, and `Zlib`.
+It is recommended to use the `new` qualifier instead.
+This applies to all Zlib classes, such as `Deflate`, `DeflateRaw`, `Gunzip`, `Inflate`, `InflateRaw`, `Unzip`, and `Zlib`.

 [NIST SP 800-38D]: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf